Leave a Message

 ⚠️ Critical Coverage Gap: Sump Pumps & Basements

-If your sump pump fails during a heavy storm and your basement floods, a standard policy will likely deny the claim.
-To be protected, you must add a specific endorsement for Water Backup and Sump Pump Discharge.
-Given the prevalence of finished basements in our area, this is arguably the most important "add-on" for local buyers.
+Standard homeowners insurance does NOT cover water backup.
+If your sump pump fails during a heavy 2026 spring storm, a standard policy will deny the claim.
+To protect your finished lower level, you must add an endorsement for Water Backup and Sump Pump Discharge.
+This is the #1 "add-on" we recommend to local buyers.

-Personal Belongings and Contents Coverage
+Personal Belongings and Liability

 Protecting Your Home Starts With Knowledge